 AC/DC power adapter as known as power supply or power brick converts the high voltage AC power from a wall outlet into the low voltage DC power needed for your laptop.

-The AC/DC adapter provides power for the laptop and charges the battery
+The AC/DC adapter provides power for the laptop and charges the battery.
+It’s very important to use the right adapter for your laptop.

 If you are looking for a new adapter, you should check the following: